realmlabs/playground/README.md

 Kenealy / murdocks573 / Kitty on HotS
 bkjk100/ bkPATS/ atxbk100
 dflorence21 / Mr Flotastic 21 on XB / Mr_Flotastic_21 on PS
+jeffrey / Maytix on League & Steam / Maytix#1665 on BNet